m-xen/domainone_uk/notes/zettelkasten.md

-# Zettelkasten
+# Note-taking

-I've recently discovered the [Zettelkasten](https://www.microsoft.com/en-us/microsoft-365-life-hacks/organization/how-to-use-the-zettelkasten-method) method of notetaking.
+I've recently discovered the [Zettelkasten](https://www.microsoft.com/en-us/microsoft-365-life-hacks/organization/how-to-use-the-zettelkasten-method) method of note-taking.

 This is one of the reasons I've started using GitHub Pages to create the [Markdown](https://daringfireball.net/projects/markdown/) webpages you are currently browsing.